pupilfirst/pupilfirst/docs/users/courses.md

 sidebar_label: Courses
 ---

-Courses hold your content and can have any number of students enrolled, with coaches to guide their path.
+Courses hold your content and can have any number of students enrolled through any number of cohorts, with coaches to guide their path.

 ## Creating courses